 HMRI has a long, storied-tradition of supporting post-doctoral education, most notably with the Boswell Fellowship.

 HMRI investigators can explain their cutting-edge science to lay audiences as well as scientifically sophisticated audiences alike.

 Huntington Medical Research Institutes (HMRI) is an independent, non-profit organization located in Pasadena, California.

-To learn more about what makes HMRI thrive, read a published article in California Healthcare News by Marie Csete, MD, PhD, President and Chief Scientist of Huntington Medical Research Institutes.
+To learn more about what makes HMRI thrive, read a published article in California Healthcare News by Marie Csete, MD, PhD, Chief Executive & Science Officer of Huntington Medical Research Institutes.